 And parent heaven.

-Our incredible seven mile beach has small gentle freshwater streams that trickle down through the beach rocks, across the sand, and out to the ocean.
+Our incredible seven mile Manzanita Beach has small gentle freshwater streams that trickle down through the beach rocks, across the sand, and out to the ocean.
 What does this mean to you?

 Kids love to spend hours digging, damming, diverting streams, creating lakes and floating things, moving rocks, breaking dams and watching the results, building new channels, creating castles with moats ... you get the drift.